ankitgusai/SimpleNetworkHelper/README.md

   ```

-Building a custom handler is pretty straight forward. just extend the `Handler<T>` definnation and write down your own logic to handle the response. create the HandlerBuilder by extending `HandlerBuilder<T>`.
+Building a custom handler is pretty straight forward. just extend the `Handler<T>` definition and write down your own logic to handle the response. create the HandlerBuilder by extending `HandlerBuilder<T>`.

-The other part is that this mechanism will cache the service response in memory(RAM). it was just what i had to implement for a pertiular case. note that it isnt using okhttp caching mechanism which is way better aproach if you have more control over server response. it is also more standard practice that is followed. but in memory mechanism is certainly usefull is some case where you want to have more control over what is cached.
+The other part is that this mechanism will cache the service response in memory(RAM). it was just what i had to implement for a particular case. note that it isnt using okhttp caching mechanism which is way better approach if you have more control over server response. it is also more standard practice that is followed. but in memory mechanism is certainly useful is some case where you want to have more control over what is cached.